Judson Scott: Early years

 Scott was born in Azusa, California and attended Carl Sandberg Jr. High and Glendora High Schools.
 He then went to California State University, Fullerton, received a B.A. in Theatre Arts, and trained at the Actors Studio in Los Angeles.
 At the end of the school year in college, Scott entered the American College Theater Festival and won the Irene Ryan Award for Best Actor in the Western United States.
 Scott was then offered a scholarship to Yale School of Drama, but instead attended the Juilliard School in New York City, where he again graduated with a B.A. in Theater Arts.

 Career

-In 1973, Scott starred with Al Pacino on Broadway in Shakespeare's Richard III.
-His first film role was in Every Which Way But Loose (1978), in which he played a biker.
-His other films include I, the Jury (1982) and Escape (1990).
+In 1979, Scott was in a Broadway production of Shakespeare's Richard III at the Cort Theatre for a one-month run.
+Appearing under the name Judson Earney, Scott took the role of Lord Grey in a cast featuring Al Pacino in the title role.
+Scott's credited film appearances in later years included I, the Jury (1982), Escape (1990), True Identity (1991), and Blade (1998).

 Scott starred in the short-lived 1982 science fiction television series The Phoenix.
 His other television roles include Lt.
 James in seven episodes of V, and as Sacha Malenkov on The Colbys.
-He also portrayed Peter Harrell on General Hospital in 1984–85.
+He also portrayed Peter Harrell on General Hospital in 1984–85 and Clay Monroe in One Life to Live in 1985.